 7. ZZ Plant (Zamioculcas Zamiifolia)

 The Zamioculcas zamiifolia, also known as the ZZ Plant, is a tropical perennial native to Eastern Africa.
-It has grown in popularity around the world in recent years due to its ability to withstand a wide range of conditions—a highly dependable houseplant that can tolerate low light and requires little water.
+It has grown in popularity around the world in recent years due to its ability to withstand a wide range of conditions, making it a highly dependable houseplant that can tolerate low light and requires little water.
 The ZZ, also known as the 'Zanzibar Gem', produces smooth, naturally shiny leaflets that range in color from bright lime in youth to emerald green in maturity.
-Individual leaflets are typically one to three inches long and emerge from thick, slightly bulbous stalks that originate from large, water-storing rhizomes hidden beneath the soil.
+Individual leaflets are typically 2-7 cm (1-3 inches) long and emerge from thick, slightly bulbous stalks that originate from large, water-storing rhizomes hidden beneath the soil.
 When taken care of appropriately, it shines on its own.

 8. Alocasia Frydek Variegata

-Another variegated plant you can expect to see more of in 2025 is the gorgeous and elusive Variegated Alocasia Frydek.
+Another variegated plant you can expect to see trending is the gorgeous and elusive Variegated Alocasia Frydek.
 It's part of the Alocasia family, house plants that are very popular at the moment.
-Variegated plants are beautiful because each leaf is a surprise — you never know what type of variegated pattern you’ll get.
+Variegated plants are beautiful because each leaf is a surprise - you never know what type of variegated pattern you’ll get.

 This plant is likely to appear on your favorite plantfluencer's page, as it is slightly rarer and more difficult to obtain than the other houseplants on this list.
 Alocasias, particularly the Variegated Alocasia Frydek, can be picky about their growing environment, making it a little more challenging to take care of for beginners, but if you're a real houseplant lover, you'll achieve it.